yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

 In this task, you will test the web application calls to API Management by creating an order through the UI.

-1. Using Solution Explorer in Visual Studio, expand the Web folder, then right-click the ContosoEvents.Web project, select Debug, and then Start new instance.
+1. Using Solution Explorer in Visual Studio, expand the Web folder, then right-click the ContosoEvents.Web project, select **Debug**, and then **Start new instance**.

     ![In Solution Explorer, ContosoEvents.Web is circled, and its right-click menu displays.](media/image154.png "Solution Explorer")

-2. If prompted about whether you would like to trust the IIS Express SSL certificate, select Yes, then select Yes again at the Security Warning prompt.
+2. If prompted about whether you would like to trust the IIS Express SSL certificate, select **Yes**, then select **Yes** again at the Security Warning prompt.

     ![A Microsoft Visual Studio warning message displays, asking if you trust the IIS Express SSL certificate.](media/image155.png "Microsoft Visual Studio warning message")

-3. If you receive a warning in the browser that "Your connection is not private," select Advanced.
+3. If you receive a warning in the browser that "Your connection is not private," select **Advanced**.

     ![On the Your connection is not private warning, the Advanced button is circled.](media/image156.png "Your connection is not private warning")

-4. Under Advanced, select Proceed to localhost (unsafe).
+4. Under Advanced, select **Proceed to localhost (unsafe)**.

     ![The Advanced warning displays once you select the Advanced button.
 It explains that the server culd not prove that it is localhost, and its security certificate does not specify SANs.
 At the bottom, the Proceed to localhost (unsafe) button is circled.](media/image157.png "Advanced section")